 Commercial fishing is cruelty to animals on a colossal scale, killing hundreds of billions of animals worldwide every year—far more than any other industry.

 Today’s commercial fishers use massive ships the size of football fields and advanced electronic equipment to track fish.
 These enormous vessels can stay out at sea for as long as six months, storing thousands of tons of fish onboard in massive freezer compartments.

-The nets rip hundreds of tons of animals out of the ocean, squeezing some of them so tightly against the sides of the nets that their eyes bulge and burst out of their skulls.
+These nets rip hundreds of tons of animals out of the ocean, squeezing some of them so tightly against the sides that their eyes bulge and burst out of their skulls.
 For hours, trapped fish are dragged along the ocean floor with netted rocks, coral, and ocean debris.
 Many fish’s scales are completely ground off.
 When hauled out of the water, surviving fish undergo excruciating decompression.
 The intense internal pressure ruptures their swim bladders, pops out their eyes, and pushes their esophagi and stomachs out through their mouths.

 Slaughter on Deck

-Fishing Hurts Fish … and Other Animals Too
+Fishing Hurts Fish … and Other Animals, Too

 Sea turtles, birds, seals, whales, sharks, and other “nontarget” fish who get tangled in nets and hooked by longlines are considered “bycatch” and thrown overboard.
 They fall victim to swarming birds or slowly bleed to death in the water.

 Scientists estimate that more than 650,000 marine mammals—dolphins, whales, and porpoises—are seriously injured or killed every year by the commercial fishing industry.
 Shrimp trawlers discard 60 to 80 percent of their catch, making their business an extremely environmentally destructive practice.